peteroupc/peteroupc.github.io/uniformsum.md

              return intpart + bern.fill_geometric_bag(bag)
 ```

-<a id=Reciprocal_of_Uniform_Random_Number></a>
+<a id=Reciprocal_of_Uniform_Random_Variate></a>
-## Reciprocal of Uniform Random Number
+## Reciprocal of Uniform Random Variate

-The reciprocal of a uniform(0, 1) random number has the PDF&mdash;
+The reciprocal of a uniform(0, 1) random variate has the PDF&mdash;

 - 1 / _x_<sup>2</sup> if _x_ > 1, and
 - 0 otherwise.

-The algorithm to simulate this PDF is the same as the algorithm for the ratio of two uniform random numbers, except step 1 is omitted.
+The algorithm to simulate this PDF is the same as the algorithm for the ratio of two uniform random variates, except step 1 is omitted.

 <a id=Notes></a>
 ## Notes